Bow Locks: History

 The conflicting interests of bargees and millers continued.
 As the river was important for trade, the engineer John Smeaton was asked to recommend improvements in 1765.
 He produced a report in 1766, in which he suggested a cut from Bow Locks to Limehouse, to provide a better route to the Thames than that through the gates and Bow Creek, and the conversion of flash locks to pound locks.
 The Limehouse Cut was built, opening in its final form in 1777, but the lock was not altered.

 A pound lock was eventually constructed between 1851 and 1852, to accommodate barges up to 108 by 20 ft.
 Use of the river was toll-free, up to the lock at Old Ford, and the principle was maintained by a clause in the enabling Act of Parliament.
 However, the trustees imposed a toll for using the lock once it had been built, which was unpopular with the bargees.
 A compromise was reached, where use of the lock required the payment of a toll, but use of the adjacent flood gates, which could only be used at certain states of the tide, did not.
 A clause to formalise this arrangement was removed by Parliament from a subsequent Act in 1868, but the practice of free passage through the gates but not the lock continued.
 The lock was rebuilt in 1900, when its length was reduced to 93.5 ft, and a second lock of the same size was built next to it in 1931.
-Extreme high tides continued to flow over the top of the lock, inundating the Limehouse Cut until 2000, when a flood wall and a second set of gates were installed, enabling to lock to be used at all states of the tide and preventing overtopping.
+Extreme high tides continued to flow over the top of the lock, inundating the Limehouse Cut until 2000, when a flood wall and a second set of gates were installed, enabling the lock to be used at all states of the tide and preventing overtopping.
 Funding for the project was provided by the London Waterway Partnership.

 In 2004–05, British Waterways refurbished the historic footbridge which crosses the locks.
 The bridge was originally built as part of the 1930s upgrade to the Bow Back Rivers, and was an early example of the use of reinforced concrete to achieve a slender design.
 Work included replacing some defective concrete with new, replacement of the handrails, installing a new surface to the walkway, and the application of a protective coating to the structure.
 The work cost £3.3 million, and required a complex arrangement of scaffolding, to allow boats to continue to use the lock during the bridge's 6-month refurbishment.